sakshigi007/Python-flask-mongodb-api-for-hotels-owners-and-rooms-listing-/README.md

 ## Dependencies Installation
 On the project root folder, run:
-> pip install Flask
-> pip install pymongo
+> pip install Flask pymongo

 ## Database
 I have used mongoDb database, so please connect the database using MongoDb Compass.